-I am devoted to this mission of having the best cosmetic surgery blog online, but there has been a personal price.
+I am devoted to this mission of having the best cosmetic surgery information online, but there has been a personal price.

 Cosmetic medicine lags behind other industries with respect to transparency, and I am the reluctant revolutionary.

-I’m also a doctor who presumes to be a writer.
+I’m also a doctor who presumes to be a writer and content creator.
 Anyway, you can be the judge of that.

-“Beauty is the promise of happiness”, and I hope my blog is too:)
+“Beauty is the promise of happiness”, and I hope my social media is too:)